dustymabe/summit-2017-container-lab/labs/lab5/chapter5.md

 oc new-project sample-project
 ```

-Now we'll deploy Wordpress as an Atomic app.
+Now we'll deploy Wordpress as an Atomic App.

-We will run the atomic app base container image where the `Nulecule` file
+We will run the Atomic App base container image where the `Nulecule` file
 is in `~/workspace`.

 ```
 cd ~/workspace/nulecule/wordpress-atomicapp/
 ```

-Inspect the Atomic app base container image.
+Inspect the Atomic App base container image.
 Notice how the `RUN` LABEL
 mounts in the current working directory with the `-v ${PWD}:/atomicapp` option.
 This allows for the files in the current directory to be used by atomicapp.